sebenik/node-red-log-io/README.md

 logIO is a custom Node-Red node to enhance node logging, tracing, debugging and timing.

 As the name suggests, logIO node logs INPUT and OUTPUT messages from nodes.
 Contrary to other nodes out there, you don't have to wire each and every node you want to log directly to logIO, but you can also use it similar to core _catch_ or _status_ components.
-Of course you can use it also as core _debug_ component with additional improvement here too.
+Of course you can use it also as core _debug_ component with additional improvement here too. logIO also has an output node, so you can use it in the middle of the flow as it leaves incoming messages intact and just passes them through.

 ## LogIO properties